FIDA, NCWS, others attack Ayade over Justice Ikpeme

 By Ebunoluwa Sessou, Victoria Ojeme & Fortune Eromosele

-International Federation of Women Lawyers, FIDA, Nigeria; Women in Politics and National Council for Women Society, Nigeria, amongst others civil society organizations, have described the refusal of Cross Rivers Governor, Prof. Ben Ayade and members of the state House of Assembly to confer Justice Akon Ikpeme as the Chief Judge of the state, as gross injustice.
+International Federation of Women Lawyers, FIDA, Nigeria; Women in Politics and National Council for Women Society, Nigeria, among others civil society organisations, have described the refusal of Governor Ben Ayade of Cross River State and members of the state House of Assembly to confer Justice Akon Ikpeme as the Chief Judge of the state, as gross injustice.

+In separate interviews with Vanguard Law and Human Rights, the groups cautioned that such injustice should be condemned and not be allowed in a decent society.

 On her part, NCWS Nigeria President, Dr Gloria Shoda, described the reason given by the state assembly for the refusal to confirm Justice Ikpeme’s appointment as laughable.

-She said, “The most senior judge in the state, Justice Ikpeme, who ought to be appointed as the chief judge in accordance with the Nigerian Constitution and legal tradition, has been disqualified by the state assembly allegedly because of her family ties with neighboring Akwa Ibom state.
+She said: “The most senior judge in the state, Justice Ikpeme, who ought to be appointed as the chief judge in accordance with the Nigerian Constitution and legal tradition, has been disqualified by the state assembly, allegedly because of her family ties with neighbouring Akwa Ibom State.

 “She was born in Calabar, Cross River, when Akwa Ibom was a part of Cross River.
 She is married to a man from Cross River, and has been working for decades as a judicial officer, including being a director of public prosecution, and a judge in Cross Rivers.